ASAP-CRN/pmdbs-sc-rnaseq-wf/README.md

 If data integrity tests pass, this script will upload a combined MANIFEST.tsv and the data promotion Markdown report under a metadata/{timestamp} directory in the staging bucket.
 Previous manifest files and reports will be kept.
 Next, it will rsync all files in the staging bucket to the curated bucket's preprocess, cohort_analysis, and metadata directories. **Exercise caution when using this script**; files that are not present in the source (staging) bucket will be deleted at the destination (curated) bucket.

 If data integrity tests fail, staging data cannot be promoted.
-The combined MANFIEST.tsv and Markdown report will be locally available.
+The combined MANFIEST.tsv, Markdown report, and promote_staging_data_script.log will be locally available.

 The script defaults to a dry run, printing out the files that would be copied or deleted for each selected team.